 Francis had had his struggles with the College of Cardinals as it stood before these new appointments.
 In 2014, he demoted ultra-conservative Cardinal Burke from his powerful position within the Vatican court.
-Burke made headlines recently for lamenting the ‘feminization’ of the Church (taking time from arranging his lace robes and the 20 foot silk train on his cloak to do so).
+Burke made headlines recently for lamenting the ‘feminization’ of the Church.
 In late December, Francis also harangued the College for its cliquish behavior and a “catalogue of illnesses” that included “spiritual Alzheimer’s” (yes, he said the words in quotes).

 So the time is ripe for change, and the Pope knows it.
 It is time for women in the College of Cardinals.
 As I watch the birds twitter, circle each other, and converse against a background of pristine snow, I can only think what a beautiful thing it would be.